Investment insights from Capital Group

 Consider the five deepest equity market corrections — those where the S&P 500 Index lost at least 12% — since the financial crisis ended.
 In each one, higher quality bond funds experienced solid absolute returns, on average.
 Importantly, during these stressed equity periods, higher quality funds as represented by the Morningstar U.S. Intermediate Core category experienced stronger returns than the Intermediate Core-Plus and Multisector Bond categories that tend to be much more exposed to the higher risk end of high-yield bonds.

+Since investors never know when volatility will hit or how bad it will get, maintaining a core bond fund allocation may be their best defense against the unknown.
 This present episode of market volatility is not unique.
 Long-term investors know that bouts of volatility are a constant in the market.
 Even if the current scare fades, another will eventually take its place — and a recession at some point is inevitable.
-For this reason, we encourage investors to take a long-term view when making investment decisions.
+For this reason, we encourage investors to take a long-term view when making investment decisions and to consider whether their fixed income funds are positioned to serve their important role in maintaining a well-balanced portfolio.